jakerella/p52/rules/07_chests_and_items.md

 ### Attacking a Chest

 If the lock on a chest has been broken - or if you simply choose not to use the Lock Picking ability or a Lock Pick item - you may attack the chest in order to open it.
 Flip a card from the Action deck, then add that value to: `(Think / 3)`.
 A **10 or greater** value opens the chest, a **4 or less** destroys the chest and any item in it.
-A King will still reveal a chest with two items in it.
-On a flip of an Ace, the chest explodes and you take `(2 x avgLv)` HP of damage.
+A flip of a King will reveal a chest with two items in it.
+On a flip of an Ace, the chest explodes and you take `(2 x Lv)` HP of damage.

 > You may use Stamina to increase your flip value when attacking a chest!